slmg/dotfiles/README.md

 ```

 By default, any existing tracked file is not overwritten by the script so it's safe to run.
-On the opposite, to replace any existing tracked file by the current version on the `dotfiles` branch (ex on a fresh machine/container), use the `--hard` option.
+On the opposite, to replace any existing tracked file by the current version on the `dotfiles` branch (useful on a fresh machine/container), use the `--hard` option.

 ```sh
 # Caution, any modification will be lost!